Lastaapps/fb-pages-discord-bot/README.md

 This option is similar to the previous one.
 In your [Meta Business Suit](https://business.facebook.com/latest), head into the system users section.
 Make sure that your portfolio manages the given pages.
-Create a new system user, give it permissions for bot the bot and pages.
+Create a new system user, give it permissions for the bot and pages.
 Then click the bot, give it the same permissions as in the approach above and pass the token to this server.

 ### Discord bot

 Create a Discord bot.
-Send invitation to a Discord admin with the following permissions:
+Send an invitation to a Discord admin with the following permissions:

 - **TODO**